logicuniverse/manifesto/README.md

 ---

-## XII.
+## XI.
 The "No Silver Bullet" Mandate

 This theory is not a silver bullet—there is no silver bullet.